 - What Are the Benefits of Setting up an Online Store?

-- Step 4: Add Products to Your Online Store
+- How to Promote Your Online Store to Make Money

 Before you can start your online store, you need to understand the requirements.
 The most basic requirement is a computer with internet connection.